 The Help Desk provides technology support for all D'Youville students & employees.

-In Person: Visit us on the first floor of Madonna Hall in MAD 103
+In Person: Visit us on the lower level of the Library

 DYC e-mail accounts are provided automatically to all students and employees.
 Setting up your account is easy.

 By logging on to your DYCnet account, you indicate your acceptance of D'Youville's computer and network usage policies.

 D'Youville students and employees can borrow audio and visual equipment free-of-charge for meetings, events, projects, and classroom presentations.

 The Help Desk offers free hands-on technical support for e-mail, internet and computer hardware and software (PCs and Macs).